olingerc/oto/README.md

 - install from pipfile
 - pipenv install

-# Worker start problem
+# Worker start problem becase of known hosts error when tasks server tries to attach to the host docker via ssh
-- On kutchnepi after relase do
+- On kitchnepi after relase do
 - `docker exec -it oto-tasks-1 bash`
 - inside worker simpy do `ssh chris@kitchenpi`. cancel the passowrd prompt. the importatnt pasrt is:
-`Warning: Permanently added '192.168.178.45' (ECDSA) to the list of known hosts.`
+`Warning: Permanently added '192.168.178.45' (ECDSA) to the list of known hosts.` BUT, since a few months even that does not work
+I currently start a worker via docker-compose on the pi.
+That works